bslew/RT32netlog/README.md

 # GENERAL

-This package implements saving UDP datagrams from localnetwork to mySQL database and other data storages.
+This package implements capturing UDP datagrams to mySQL database and/or other storages.

 # CONTENTS: